umich-biostatistics/lca/README.md

 [![](https://img.shields.io/github/languages/code-size/umich-biostatistics/lcra.svg)](https://github.com/umich-biostatistics/lcra)

-A user-friendly interface for doing joint Bayesian latent class and regression analysis
+A user-friendly interface for doing joint Bayesian latent class and regression analysis with binary and continuous outcomes.

+Simply specify the regression model and number of classes and lcra predicts class membership for each observation and accounts for uncertainty in class membership in the estimation of the regression parameters.

+## Why use this package?

+This is the only package available for joint latent class and regression analysis.
+Other packages use a sequential procedure, where latent classes are determined prior to fitting the usual regression model.
+The only Bayesian alternative will require you to program the model by hand, which can be time consuming.

 ## Overview

-This `R` package provides a user-friendly interface for fitting Bayesian joint lantend class and regression models.
-Unsing the standard R syntax, the user can specify the form of the regression model and the desired number of latent classes.
+This `R` package provides a user-friendly interface for fitting Bayesian joint latent class and regression models.
+Using the standard R syntax, the user can specify the form of the regression model and the desired number of latent classes.